cottand/checkm8-public/README.md

 This is our solution the Imperial College Computing dept. first year end of year project.

-It consists of a basic implementation of an ARM emulator and assembler, and of its extension, an autonomous chess player powered by computer vision and SingularityNet's AI alphaZero service.
+It consists of basic implementations of an ARM emulator and an assembler, and of its extension, an autonomous chess player powered by computer vision and SingularityNet's AI alphaZero service.

 Team members were: